 WRAP’s vision is a world where resources are used sustainably.
-It works in partnership with governments, businesses, trade bodies, local authorities, communities and individuals looking for practical advice to improve resource efficiency that delivers both economic and environmental benefits.
+It works in partnership with governments, businesses, trade bodies, local authorities, communities and individuals to improve resource efficiency that delivers both economic and environmental benefits.

 Our mission is to accelerate the move to a sustainable resource-efficient economy through:

 - re-inventing how we design, produce and sell products;

 - re-thinking how we use and consume products; and